mfikes/ambly/README.md

 7
 ```

+> Note: See [Connectivity](https://github.com/omcljs/ambly/wiki/Connectivity) for details, should any networking difficulty arise.

 ### Manual REPL Startup

 If you would like to manually start the Ambly REPL from a Clojure REPL, issue the following two forms: